Bates College: Sustainability

-Bates College signed onto the American College and University President's Climate Commitment in 2007.
+Bates signed onto the American College and University President's Climate Commitment in 2007.
 In April 2008, the college completed its dining complex named "The Commons" at a cost of approximately $24 million.
 The complex is 60,000 square feet, certified LEED Silver, and features occupancy sensors, anti-HCFC refrigerants, natural ventilation, heat islands, and five separate dining areas with almost 70% of the walls being glass paneling.

-Overall, the academic buildings and residential halls are equipped with day-lighting techniques, motion sensors, and efficient heating systems.
-Bates expended $1.5 million to implement a central plant that provides steam for heating for up to 80% of all on-campus establishments.
-The central plant is equipped with a modernized biomass system and a miniature back-pressure steam turbine which reduces campus electricity consumption by 5%.
 The college also installed a $2.7 million 900 kW hyper-roterized turbine that accounts for nearly one-tenth of the campus' entire energy consumption.

-Bates maintains numerous environmental clubs and initiatives such as Green Certification, which recognizes students who commit to sustainable policies and practices, Green Bike, which offers students access to bicycles for use on and off campus for free, and the Bates Action Energy Movement in which students participate in "both on-campus and nationwide environmental events and engage students with discussions on climate change and other pressing ecological crises."
-The Bates College Museum of Art offers programs such as the Green Horizons Program that showcase environmentalism in art, society, and culture.

-The U.S. Environmental Protection Agency (EPA) honored Bates as a member of the Green Power Leadership Club due to the fact that 96% of energy used on campus is from renewable resources.
-All newly developed buildings and facilities are built to LEED Silver and Gold standards.
+Bates maintains numerous environmental clubs and initiatives such as Green Certification, which recognizes students who commit to sustainable policies and practices, Green Bike, which offers students access to bicycles for use on and off campus for free, and the Bates Action Energy Movement in which students participate in environmental events.
+The U.S. Environmental Protection Agency (EPA) inducted Bates into its Green Power Leadership Club due to the fact that 96% of energy used on campus is from renewable resources.
 The college achieved complete carbon neutrality in 2019, as a result of campus-wide conservation efforts and specific initiatives in its implementation plan.